 Sakuragicho is a popular meeting spot for locals going out to dine or have fun in Yokohama, as well as being a convenient starting point to explore the city's downtown district.

 The area got its name from the Sakura River, which used to flow nearby

 Sakuragicho Station is considered the birthplace of Japan's railways

 You'll find shopping and restaurants inside the lower floors of Cross Gate, a commercial complex across from Sakuragicho Station.
 Kishamichi Promenade is a wooden bridge with scenic views.
-Formerly part of a freight railway, it is now for pedestrians.
-Make sure to come here to explore the picturesque waterfront scenery.
+Formerly part of a freight railway, it now acts as a pedestrian walkway.
+Come here to explore the picturesque waterfront scenery.

-Stop by the Sakuragicho Tourist Information Center, located inside Sakuragicho Station, to get more details on what to see and do in and around the area.
+Stop by the Sakuragicho Tourist Information Center, located inside Sakuragicho Station, for details on what to see and do in and around the area.